testingautomated-usi/DeepHyperion/documentation/getting_started.md

 python report_generator/app.py generate-map --feature bitmaps 7 94 25 --feature orientation 3 207 25 ./logs/run_XXX/archive
 ```

+> NOTE: This command may produce RuntimeWarnings.
+Do not worry and proceed with the next steps.

 This command produces many files in the `logs/run_XXX/archive` folder; the most relevant ones are:

 * `coverage-DeepHyperion-<RUN_ID>-orientation-bitmaps-Orientation-Bitmaps.npy`